9 July 2019

 - Use absorbent disposable towels to wipe away obvious contaminants such as respiratory secretions, and then disinfect the surface and neighbouring areas with 1:49 diluted household bleach (mixing 1 part of 5.25% bleach with 49 parts of water), leave for 15 – 30 minutes and then rinse with water and keep dry.
 For metallic surface, disinfect with 70% alcohol.

 - Maintain good indoor ventilation.
 Avoid going to crowded or poorly ventilated public places; high-risk individuals may consider putting on surgical masks while in such places.

-- Immunisation with rubella vaccine is effective in preventing the disease.
-Under the Hong Kong Childhood Immunisation Programme, children are given rubella-containing vaccine at 1 year old and in Primary 1 (Please refer to the Hong Kong Childhood Immunisation Programme).
+- Immunisation with rubella-containing vaccine is effective in preventing the disease.
+Under the Hong Kong Childhood Immunisation Programme, children receive a two-dose course of rubella vaccination (Please refer to the Hong Kong Childhood Immunisation Programme).